 The first of the stages of healing after narcissistic abuse is the unshackling of yourself from the tyranny of shame.
 Toxic shame is like having your heart and mind caught in a thick, noxious swamp.
 You need willpower and clarity of mind to pursue the possibilities, to be inspired to act, and to ride the wave of your life energy outward into a fulfilling life.
 Toxic shame from narcissistic abuse suffocates these qualities and leaves you believing that a spontaneous and empowered way of living is not for you — it is only for others.

-The process of releasing toxic shame is deeply distressing.
+The process of releasing toxic shame is deeply distressing, but is crucial for healing from a narcissistic relationship.
 Your chest aches terribly, your self-esteem plummets, your brain shuts down, and as the dark shadow descends, you feel the life draining from you.
 Releasing toxic shame means facing it head-on, and that it must get worse before it gets better.
 No more coping mechanisms, no more distractions; just old-fashioned awareness and acceptance of a hellish state.

 When you are in the middle of it, toxic shame seems like it will never end.
 You will simply die of sadness and despair.
 However, with enough courage and faith, you will slowly sense a light in the dark.
 You only need to tolerate the uncomfortable feelings while inviting the shame to leave you when it is ready.
 Moving closer to it with the light of your awareness, you see that there is a door just wide enough for you to peek through.
 You still feel the ache, but you also notice life energy trickling through one drop at a time.
 Shame releases like ice melting, revealing beneath it the glow of your True Self.